 Common dismissal types

-When researching dismissal, you’ll likely encounter three main types: termination with cause, termination without cause, and constructive dismissal.
+When researching dismissal, you’ll likely encounter four main types: termination with cause, termination without cause, constructive dismissal and frustration of contract.

 1. Termination with cause